laravel/spark-next-docs/1.x/introduction.md

 :::warning Paddle Account Approval

 Your Paddle account must be approved by Paddle before you can begin using Spark.
-To apply for an account, please visit the [Paddle website](https://paddle.com).
+To apply for an account, please visit the [Paddle website](https://paddle.com). **While you are developing your application, you may use the [Paddle Sandbox](https://developer.paddle.com/getting-started/sandbox).**
 :::

 #### Limitations